Constraining primordial tensor features with the anisotropies of the Cosmic Microwave Background: Constraints on model parameters

-The left panel of Figure~\ref{fig:Fisher_sfsr_r02} presents forecasts assuming the presence of the vacuum contribution to the tensor power spectrum with $r=0.03,\,0.01$ which effectively acts as a noise for the log-normal tensor spectrum detection.
-For the $r=0.01$ scenario, the forecasts are not very different from the case of $r=0$ which is expected since in this case the sourced tensor spectrum is much larger than the vacuum contribution on the relevant scales.
-In the right panel of the same figure, we present a scenario with a smaller amplitude of the sourced tensors $\rp=0.02$, $\sigma=0.5$ and $\kpk = 2\times 10^{-2}$.
+We conclude this section with two more examples.
+The left panel of Figure~\ref{fig:Fisher_sfsr_delens} presents forecasts assuming the presence of the vacuum contribution to the tensor power spectrum with $r=0.03,\,0.01$ which effectively acts as a `noise' for the log-normal tensor spectrum detection.
+For the $r=0.01$ scenario, the forecasts are not very different from the case of $r=0$ which is expected since in this case the sourced tensor spectrum is much larger than the vacuum contribution on the relevant scales. {As expected, for larger $r$, the sensitivity to the log-normal tensor spectrum parameters is slightly reduced.
+The right panel of the same figure shows how the degeneracy between the parameters $r$ and $\rp$ increases as the peak width $\sigma$ increases, which leads to significantly worse estimates of $\rp$.
+This is not unexpected, since for larger $\sigma$ the lognormal spectrum starts to resemble a flat spectrum on the relevant scales.}

+Finally, the bottom panel presents a scenario with a smaller amplitude of the sourced tensors $\rp=0.02$, $\sigma=0.5$ and $\kpk = 2\times 10^{-2}$.
 In this case the signal is detectable only if a significant amount of delensing can be achieved.
-For this value of $\rp$, the $B$-mode signal is entirely lensing dominated on angular scales $\ell >100$.
+For this value of $\rp$, the $B$-mode signal is entirely lensing dominated on angular scales $\ell>100$.